 - Any other Medicare-covered services recommended by the hospice team

-Short-Term Respite Care for Family Caregivers
+Hospice Respite Care for Family Caregivers

 Caring for a seriously ill loved one, especially someone who is nearing the end of their life, is a physically and emotionally taxing job.
-One of the most helpful hospice services that Medicare Part A offers is short-term inpatient respite care.
+One of the most helpful hospice services that Medicare Part A covers is short-term inpatient respite care.
 This service allows a terminally ill person to continue receiving hospice care at a Medicare-approved hospice house, skilled nursing facility or hospital so their family caregiver can rest and recuperate.
-Inpatient respite may last up to five days and there may be a small copayment required to cover the patient’s room and board during their stay.
+Inpatient respite may last up to five days and there may be a small copayment required for the patient’s room and board during their stay.
 A patient and their family may request respite more than once, but this service can only be provided on an occasional basis.

-What Medicare Will Not Cover
+What Does Medicare Not Cover for Hospice Patients?

 If a Medicare beneficiary qualifies for and elects to receive hospice care, the following items and services will not be covered.